kanta1207/shadcn-infinite-scrollable/README.md

 ### Intersection Observer API

-To implement infinite scroll, we need to somehow detect when the user has scrolled to the bottom of the page.
+To implement infinite scroll, we need to somehow detect when to fetch the next page of data.
 There are mainly two ways to do this:

 1. **Scroll event listeners** ...
 Fires when the user scrolls to the bottom of the page.